microsoft/bedrock/cluster/azure/README.md

 ## Install required tools

-As a first step, make sure you have installed the [pre-requisite tools](../README.md) on your machine.
+Make sure you have installed the [common prerequisites](../README.md) on your machine.

-Additionally, you need the Azure `az` command line tool in order to create and fetch Azure configuration info:
+Beyond these, you'll only need the Azure `az` command line tool installed (used to create and fetch Azure configuration info):

 - [az cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

 ## Azure Cluster Deployment

-Bedrock provides different templates to choose from for deployment.
-Each template has a set of common requirements that must be met in order to deploy them.
-Additionally, templates may have template specific requirements that need to be met.
+Bedrock provides different templates to start from when building your deployment environment.
+Each template has a set of common and specific requirements that must be met in order to deploy them.

 The following templates are currently available for deployment: